untitle4/tp/docs/DeveloperGuide.md

 #### List event (<date> / today)

 ![listevent](https://raw.githubusercontent.com/AY2021S1-CS2113T-W12-4/tp/master/docs/diagram/ListEvent2.png)
-Figure x.x.
+Figure 16.
 Sequence diagram for listing out events.

 Inside this `EventManager#listSchedule()`, we then call the `ListSchedule#getPrintableEvents()` and this will start to convert ArrayList of type Event into its corresponding `toString()` representation.